 ……1 year of fish, 1 of rabbits, and a lot of hoofing and searching in between….

 Derek Hill founded The Art Studio, Sunderland in 1986, and was its artistic lead until 2012.
+It was an ideal created for the good of mental health for everyone.

 In that time it became an internationally acclaimed resource for the production of art by people who have not followed traditional academic routes.
 It is a unique attempt to address the issues surrounding both mental health and representational practices.
 It was established as part of an initiative to provide facilities and a creative environment for people who had been in long-term psychiatric care.
 Since then it has become much more than that.